 Many natural stone tiles are water-resistant in everyday use.
 Rain can fall on an outdoor wall, steam can be present in a bathroom, and occasional splashes can usually be managed.
 Waterproof means something stronger: it means water cannot pass through the system or damage the structure behind it.

 Split face tiles have a textured, uneven surface and joints between pieces.
-Even when the stone is dense, water can still move through joints, behind edges or into the background if the installation is not designed properly.
+Even when the stone itself is dense, water can still move through joints, behind edges or into the background if the installation is not designed properly.
 That is why the wall system matters more than the tile alone.

 How Natural Stone Handles Moisture